How to Make Pork Broth Two Ways: Classic and Thai Flavors

 If you’ve made chicken stock or beef bone broth at home before – whether in a slow cooker, on the stove top, or in a pressure cooker – you’re most of the way there if you want to make pork broth.

 But let’s back up one step and talk about terminology.
 You might be wondering about the difference between stock and broth.
 The short answer is that broth is made with animal meat and veggies, while stock is made with bones.
-Most store-bought stocks and broths you’ll find are runny and watery, lacking the Jell-O-like consistency of a high quality bone broth.
+Many store-bought stocks and broths you’ll find are runny and watery, lacking the Jell-O-like consistency that’s often considered the hallmark of a high quality bone broth.

 This begs the question about the term bone broth: is it stock or broth?
-It’s actually a hybrid, as often meat scraps are included in its cooking.
+It’s actually a hybrid, since meat scraps are often included in its cooking.
 But the main and most critical difference between bone broth and the others is the cook time.
-For real homemade bone broth, the cook time is much longer than for typical broth and stock, and an acid like apple cider vinegar or lemon juice is added at the beginning of the process to leach healthy nutrients from the bones into the liquid.
+For real homemade bone broth, the cook time is much longer than for typical broth and stock, and an acid like apple cider vinegar or lemon juice is added at the beginning of the process to leach naturally-occurring nutrients from the bones into the liquid.

-We know that bone broth is a rich, delicious component of a gut-supporting diet, and the reason for that is collagen and gelatin found within.
-Collagen and gelatin play a key role in sealing the gut lining, strengthening our immune system, and protecting us from leaky gut syndrome.
-You won’t find these health benefits (which result from the longer cook time) in the thin, watery stuff at the store.
+We know that bone broth, which contains collagen and gelatin, is a wholesome component of a gut-supporting diet.
+Collagen and gelatin play a key role in supporting immune healthso it’s no wonder more people are looking for ways to add these nutrients to their diet.
 Throughout this post, when we refer to broth, we are talking about bone broth.
 The pork broth recipe we’ll share today is prepared just like a chicken or beef bone broth.

 We emphasize quality for both the bones and the veggies you’ll use to craft your homemade bone broth.
 It’s easy enough to find organic vegetables, but finding pastured pork bones or grass fed beef bones might be a little more challenging, depending on where you live.